Geometric G-functions and Atypicality: Cohomological Computations

-All the squares in the diagram are commutative by general cohomological principles except (a priori) possibly the ones involving $\rho^{-1}$.
+All the squares in the diagram are commutative by general cohomological principles.
 That the middle horizontal rightward arrows are isomorphisms is \cite[6.13]{zbMATH06209107}.
-That the upper left horizontal arrow is an isomorphism is \cite[8.4]{zbMATH06209107}, and that the upper right horizontal arrow is shown in the proof of \cite[7.11]{zbMATH06209107}.
+That the upper left horizontal arrow is an isomorphism is \cite[8.4]{zbMATH06209107}.
+That the upper right horizontal arrow is an isomorphism follows from the proof of \cite[7.11]{zbMATH06209107}.

-\begin{lem} After inverting the isomorphisms in the above diagram, the functional $\hat{\alpha}^{*}_{a,b}$ admits a pullback $\hat{\gamma}^{*}_{B_{\textrm{dR}}}$ to any object in the top row of the diagram, and the resulting functional is independent of the path along which one takes the pullback. \end{lem}